"The habit of craving for more craving"

 Take a Vipassana course here

-Finally, whether one wishes to address their habit patterns, it's simply up to one's decision.
-There is no right and wrong, but simply a choice of what kind of life one wishes to live.
+Finally, whether one wishes to address their habit patterns, it's simply a matter of choice.

 Know and Transform The Self!